 What these regulations establish is that you can bring your family to Spain under a legal status, so they will be able to live and work in the country without having to apply for any type of additional residence permit.

-Once you know if you are eligible to regroup, you must consider which are the relatives you can bring to Spain.
+Once you know if you are eligible to regroup, you can consider which relatives you can bring to Spain.

 • Your spouse or civil partner